 • Finishes and added textures (brushed metals can be expensive)

-• Size of the copper.
-Copper sheets are more expensive than copper in smaller tiles
+• Size of the sheets.
+These are more expensive than smaller tiles

 What Colors Go With Copper Kitchen Wall Cladding?

-Copper is metallic that can go nicely with any other color, adding a luxurious feel to them.
-Some of the elements in the kitchen you can pair your copper countertops with include the kitchen walls and countertops.
+Copper is metallic and can go nicely with any other color, adding a luxurious feel.
+Some elements you can pair with your copper countertops include the kitchen walls and countertops.

-Some of the popular colors that easily match your copper countertop are the following:
+Some of the popular colors that easily match your countertop are the following:

 • White